To make great coffee at home, you need perfectly sized grounds. Because when it comes to coffee grounds, SIZE MATTERS!

 The texture of extreme coarse grounds is similar to peppercorns, and you can easily get them by adjusting the grind settings of your burr grinder to the maximum.

-Why you should grind your own coffee beans?
+Why should You grind your own coffee beans?

-Well!
 The simple answer is “Maximum Freshness”.
 If you want quality coffee with full flavors, then you should grind your beans right before brewing.

 According to coffee experts, freshly roasted beans maximize in flavor within two weeks of roasting, and after that, the flavors start degrading.